svanderstouw/virtual-pet/README.md

-# Virtual Pet Project
+# Virtual Adventurer Project

-The app prompts the user for a name and then generates a Virtual Pet Adventurer.
+The app prompts the user for a name and then generates a Virtual Adventurer.
 Each Adventurer has stats showing their Health, Stamina, and Shield.

 During each turn, the user has four actions for their Adventurer: